tfgg/yournextmep/_candidates/eu2014/ukip/robert-smith.md

 person: robert-smith
 region: south-west
 party: ukip
-title: South West - UKIP - Robert Smith
+title: Robert Smith is running for MEP in South West for UKIP
 incumbent: false
 ---